brydenver2/docker-swarm-mcp/SECURITY-AUDIT-REPORT.md

 ## Executive Summary

-The Docker MCP Server has undergone a comprehensive security audit and is **ready for public release** with appropriate security documentation and mitigations in place.
+The Docker Swarm MCP Server has undergone a comprehensive security audit and is **ready for public release** with appropriate security documentation and mitigations in place.

 ### Overall Security Posture: **GOOD** ✅